Lesson 5: Identifying People With Data

 Students will have been thinking primarily about the beneficial effects of collecting and analyzing data.
 This look at data breaches is intended to be a transition into a set of lessons exploring the potential harmful effects of collecting data, specifically with regards to privacy and security.

-Direct students towards the World's Biggest Data Breaches Visualization - Web Site (link in code studio) They should spend a couple minutes browsing through the different breaches there.
+Direct students towards the external website: World's Biggest Data Breaches Visualization - Web Site (link in code studio).
+They should spend a couple minutes browsing through the different breaches there.
 Ask them to make a few notes about the following questions:

 - What kind of data is being lost?
 And how much?